open-telemetry/opamp-spec/specification.md

 Each Agent is composed of one or more packages.
 A package has a name and content stored in a file.
-The content of the file, functionality provided by the packages, how they are stored and used by the Agent  side is agent type-specific and is outside the concerns of the OpAMP protocol.
+The content of the file, functionality provided by the packages, how they are stored and used by the Agent  side is Agent type-specific and is outside the concerns of the OpAMP protocol.

 There are two types of packages: top-level and sub-packages.